ameingast/postgresql-simple-migration/Readme.markdown

 ### Haskell Library

 ## To Do
-* Version syntax for SQL text-files
+* Collect executed scripts and check if already executed scripts have been deleted.
-* Validate command for the standalone program
+* Validate command for the standalone program.